-You need an Australian Business Number (ABN) to register for GST, as the ABN is part of the GST system.
-Your ABN will also be your GST registration number.
+- You need an Australian Business Number (ABN) to register for GST.
+Your ABN is part of the GST system and your ABN will be used as your GST registration number.

 If you're registered for GST, you're entitled to claim input tax credits for the GST paid on items you've bought for business use.
 If you're not registered, you can't claim input tax credits.

 What are GST credits?

 GST credits are a potential amount of money your business might be able to claim from the ATO.

 If you are registered for GST, you can claim back the GST that has been included in the purchase price of something you've bought for your business.